 How to apply

 The Brown University School of Public Health uses the SOPHAS application system.
 SOPHAS is a centralized application service used by many of the accredited schools and programs in public health.
-SOPHAS will be open on August 16 for Fall 2018 admissions.
+The MPH/MPA Dual Degree Program starts on June 4, 2018.

 The SOPHAS application must include the following information: